tumbl3w33d/ansible-oidc-aws-token-plugin/README.md

 This is an ansible callback plugin which enriches the environment of a playbook run with variables used with ansible's AWS modules.
 That means you do not have to set them in any other way.

-The AWS credentials used are temporary session tokens which can be retrieved from an AWS Cognito Identity Pool which is connected to an OIDC identity provider.
+The AWS credentials used are temporary session tokens which can be retrieved from an AWS IAM identity provider which is connected to an (AWS-)external OIDC identity provider.
 This has only been tested with the one and only IDP – [kanidm](https://github.com/kanidm/kanidm). 🦀

 It can probably be modified to work with others.